libavg/libavg/sphinxdoc/misc.rst

             Converts polar to cartesian coordinates. :py:attr:`angle` is in radians with 0 being the positive x axis.
 Angle is clockwise (assuming that y points downward).

+        .. py:method isInPolygon(poly) -> bool

+            Checks if the point is inside a polygon.

+            :param poly: List of points which constitute a polygon to check against.
+            :returns: :py:const:`True` if point is inside, :py:const:`False` otherwise.

     .. autoclass:: SVG(filename, [unescapeIllustratorIDs=False])